pv71u98h1/m61r/README.md

 # m61r

-Informative.
 Minimal.
 No dependencies.

 Data manipulation in one package and in base r.

-dplyr and tidyr-like in one place.
+'dplyr' and 'tidyr'-like in one place.

 Nothing else than base r to build the package.